cdt15/lingam/docs/tutorial/lingam.rst

 Due to the acyclicity assumption, the adjacency matrix $B$ can be permuted to be strictly lower-triangular by a simultaneous row and column permutation.
 The error variables :math:`{e}_{i}` are independent due to the assumption of no hidden common causes.

-Then, mathematically, the model for observed variable vector $x$ is written as
+Then, mathematically, the model for observed variable vector :math:`{x}` is written as

 $$ x = Bx + e. $$